Read more Articles

 Who do you think earns the appointment?

-The difference between those two profiles isn't luck—it's strategy.
-And it directly impacts revenue.
+The difference between those two profiles isn't luck, it's smart reputation management.
+And it directly impacts revenue more than you can imagine.
 A Harvard Business School study found that a one-star increase in online rating can lead to a 5–9% increase in revenue.
 That may sound small, but across high-ticket procedures and ongoing care, it compounds fast.

 It’s not just the stars that matter.
 Patients read the substance.
 According to ReviewTrackers, 63% of people will choose one provider over another if they see detailed feedback that mentions bedside manner, wait time, or staff friendliness.